-1.1 Emergency Coordinators are individuals who need to be contacted immediately upon discovery of an incident.
+- 1.1 Emergency Coordinators are individuals who need to be contacted immediately upon discovery of an incident.

 They should have in depth insight as to the management of the facility and utilities and should be intimately familiar with the expected response.
-It would also be beneficial if they were trained in first aid response.

-1.2 Emergency Contacts represent key entities that may support the response to various types of incidents.
-Contact Information should be documented for all organizations that may need to be notified of an incident or have their incidence transmission.
-These contacts may lectude utilities, mask contractors, concorders to a fixed, executiv
+It would also be beneficial if they were trained in first aid response. - 1.2 Emergency Contacts represent key entities that may support the response to various types of incidents.
+Contact information should be documented for all organizations that may need to be notified of an incident or have their involvement requested.
+These contacts was include utilities, repair contractor, respondent to a fixed requirity.